Try our free 14-day challenge to heal your autoimmunity naturally

 Researchers later found that autoimmune patients had anticardiolipin antibodies that reacted with phospholipid substrates in the syphilis assay.
 The discovery ultimately led to the identification of APS as a separate disease.
 (Source)

-What is the Treatment for Anticardiolipin Antibody?
+What Is the Treatment for Anticardiolipin Antibody?

 The treatment for people who test positive for aCL will depend on the symptoms that arise.
 If a blood clotting pattern starts to emerge, or APS is diagnosed, long-term blood thinning medications are the main form of treatment.